Lower abdominal pain pain accompanied by light spotting are some of the signs of implantation. But how do they compare to a period or PMS symptoms?

 You can view the fetus in the uterus.
 However, sonograms use electric waves which can alter the process of implantation.
 For this reason, it is advisable that you be a little patient.

-Negative pregnancy test with implantation-like cramps?
+Negative pregnancy test but cramping?

 Are you having a number of pregnancy symptoms, but negative pregnancy results?
 The hormone Human Chorionic Gonadotropin takes time to be secreted fully into urine.